dcogb/dcogb.github.io/documentation/kohana/requests.md

 #### The initial request

-Since Kohana uses HMVC, you can call many requests inside each other.
+Since Mountain Valley Church of God uses HMVC, you can call many requests inside each other.
 The first request (usually called from `index.php`) is called the "initial request".
 You can access this request via:

 	Request::initial();